Lives you saved

 I would not be alive but for two things: The medical attention I so badly needed and received through BAR, and the money that you gave to Border Animal Rescue.
 I worry that there are a lot of other animals that need care like I did, but BAR can’t take them on due to financial constraints.

-During 2013, BAR adopted out 112 dogs, and 52 cats, and spent over $75,642 in vet bills to bring animals, like Blackjack and Lilly Bear, back to health.
+During 2013, BAR adopted out 112 dogs, and 52 cats, and spent over $75,642 in vet bills to bring animals, like Blackjack and Lily Bear, back to health.
 All of this is possible because of the donations we receive from people like you.
+Thank you for your support.